Integrative Cancer Care • London

 Your plan is modular (so it can evolve)

-Cancer treatment changes.
+Treatment changes.
 Side effects change.
 Energy changes.
-A useful integrative plan should be able to scale up, scale down, pause, or shift focus—without confusion.
+A useful plan can scale up, scale down, pause, or shift focus.
 This is why follow-ups matter—see what to expect.

 Typical plan modules